fogus/spiel/taschenspiele/machipongo/README.markdown

 Turns
 =====

-On each turn the player to move is allowed to move one or more coins into another cell of the grid, only orthogonal.
+On each subsequent turn the player to move is allowed to move one or more coins into another cell of the grid, only orthogonal.
+The coins that are allowed to be moved are only those whose faces are the majority.
+In other words, if the large coin shows heads, medium tails, and small large then only the large and small coins can be moved.

 ## Moving coins